 So, speak to friends, and look around at what neighbours in similar properties to yours have had done.
 Or, there’s plenty of online blogs and social media posts where you take inspiration from.

 It’s also good to be clear on what you want the outcome of any renovation work to be.
-For example, is it to add more living space, A guest bedroom, create more storage space or create more of a live/work environment?
+For example, is it to add more living space, a guest bedroom, create more storage space or create more of a live/work environment?
+Are you renovating your kitchen?
 Are you thinking longer-term so when the time comes to sell your home appeals to a wider pool of buyers?
 Whatever is the driving force, it’s worth being clear on the above.
 Consider this against your budget.

 #2 – Set a budget

 Budget, budget and budget some more.
 Renovation costs can go wildly over if you’re not careful.
 Think bigger than the project itself, for example:

 - Renting costs (if you have to temporarily move out)

 - New furniture

 A good rule is to anticipate overspending by around 10-15%, and factor this in accordingly.
 Speak to a professional about the estimated cost of your project; it will be dependent on your individual project and can also be impacted by the age of your property – you never know what’s behind walls or above ceilings.
 For example, the cost of house extensions can vary widely home to home.
 Having a clearly organised plan will help you cut costs on home renovation.

 #3 – Work out how to pay for it